The True Cost of Dying in the UK in 2026

 Funeral costs as a priority debt

 It is worth knowing that reasonable funeral costs are treated as a priority debt of the estate.
-This means they can be paid from the deceased person's bank accounts before the estate is formally distributed.
+This means they can be paid from the person's bank accounts before the estate is formally distributed.
 Most banks will release funds directly to the funeral director on production of the invoice and a death certificate, even before probate is granted.
 Ask the funeral director and bank about this arrangement.

 This guide is free forever